HenriTEL/wedding/README.md

 # Wedding

-A wedding website with a full-featured wedding list. app based on [bootstrap](https://getbootstrap.com/).
+A wedding website with a full-featured wedding list.

 ## Tech